An ode to the bittersweet mess of youth.

 A fresh and thrilling tale against demons.

-To start with, the music (both modern and traditional, just like the drama itself), the costumes, the special effects and the fights, the landscapes and settings (the snowy territories especially, what a pleasure), the demons, I loved it.
-It was very similar to an anime but as a drama.Speaking of the special effects, I was expecting anything but this, especially in view of the criticisms of this aspect?
+To start with, the music (both modern and traditional, just like the drama itself), the costumes, the special effects and the fights, the landscapes and settings (the snowy territories especially, what a pleasure), the demons, I loved it along with the cartoonish style.Speaking of the special effects, I was expecting anything but this, especially in view of the criticisms of this aspect?
 It looks even better than in the trailer.
 It's quality and I've clearly seen worse, forced criticism as usual...
 The fights were also superbly filmed and choreographed.
 Obviously, this isn't a drama with huge production value either, but I was fascinated most of the time.
 Xu Kai is way too cool and his mastery of the spear is impeccable, I can't even imagine how much he had to train.

 The story isn't original, yet it's pure pleasure (and I've never seen that in a drama, so it's even cooler), it's always dynamic and I've never been bored.
 It's typically the kind of story I used to enjoy when I was younger, and frankly, it's refreshing.
 Some people thought it was cringe-worthy while it's just epic, too bad for them lol.